ichuang/catsoop/README.md

 ## HOW DO I GET IT?

-Development is carried out on a self-hosted instance of GoGS, so you can also clone the most recent (potentially unstable) version with the following:
+Development is carried out on a self-hosted instance of [GoGS](http://gogs.io/).
+You can also clone the most recent (potentially unstable) version with the following:
 ```
 $ git clone https://cat-soop.org/git/cat-soop.git
 ```